 For Grass attacks, your best bets are Solar Beam (excellent with Sunny Day), Frenzy Plant, and Giga Drain.
 Leech Seed is a neat way to sap health from a foe and transfer it to Venusaur.

 Ground-type Earthquake can save you against Fire opponents, and Sludge Bomb offers a good Poison attack.
 Sunny Day can activate Chlorophyll and hasten Solar Beam.
 However, Venusaur specializes in trickier moves, like Rest, Toxic, Synthesis, and Leech Seed to outlast an opponent.

 Base Stat Total: 625

 Ability: Thick Fat: Halves the power of Fire and Ice attacks.

 Mega Venusaur has its pros and cons.
-It gain extra stat points in everything except HP and Speed, making it very well-rounded.
+It gains extra stat points in everything except HP and Speed, making it very well-rounded.
 However, I wish it specialized it one area more, to make it stand out a bit.
 Thankfully, its got a nice new ability, Thick Fat, which halves the power of two types Venusaur would normally be weak to.
 This makes it only weak to Flying and Psychic, while still having a good number of resistances.

 Overall Score: 8/10

 For the actual games, Venusaur serves its trainer well, easily defeating Brock, Misty, and Lieutenant Surge while evolving into its final form at level 32.
 Competitively, it sees some usage, but a minuscule selection of attacks and a lack of focus in any stat restricts Venusaur's capabilities.

 Still, its got a nice ability in its Mega form, and maybe, in time, new moves will be added to its array.
 If you're playing Pokémon Red, Blue, or any of the Generation 1 games, feel free to give this underrated starter a chance!